VPJPeltonen/Sky-Adventure-Documentation/World.md

 ## Places

 ### Ground Below
-Possibly dense jungle with its own people and civilizations.
-Explorers have tried to reach it but no one ever returns
+Destroyed dark land.
+Explorers have tried to reach it but no one ever returns.

 ### Frozen Islands
 Has penguin people